Fabio Liverani: Parma

 On 28 August 2020, Liverani was appointed manager of Parma on a two-year contract, after the dismissal of Roberto D'Aversa.
 On 7 January 2021, after four straight losses, Liverani was sacked.

 Cagliari

 On 8 June 2022, Liverani was unveiled as the new head coach of Cagliari, following the club's relegation to Serie B.

-On 20 December 2022, following a 1–2 loss at Palermo and a disappointing first half of the season with Cagliari in fourteenth place in the league table, Liverani was dismissed from his coaching duties.
+On 20 December 2022, Liverani was dismissed from his coaching duties following a 1–2 loss at Palermo and a disappointing first half of the season with Cagliari in fourteenth place in the league table.

+Salernitana

+On 11 February 2024, Liverani was appointed new head coach of the bottom-placed Serie A club Salernitana until the end of the season.

+Second stint at Ternana

+On 1 April 2025, Liverani was named the new head coach of Serie C promotion hopefuls Ternana, replacing Ignazio Abate, returning to the Rossoverdi eight years after his first stint at the club.